The Urinary System: Nephron & Urine Formation

 The descending limb of the loop of henle is highly permeable to water.
 Water is reabsorbed here by osmosis.
-The ascending limb is not water permeable but reabsorbs sodium chloride.
+The ascending limb is not water permeable but reabsorbs sodium chloride and calcium ion.

 Filtrate at the loop of henle has a high concentration of metabolic waste products such as urea, uric acid and creatinine.
 By the time the filtrate reaches the loop of henle, all the nutrients and substances that the body needs would have already been reabsorbed.

 Sodium chloride, calcium, bicarbonate ions, hydrogen ions and water are reabsorbed from the distal convoluted tubule into the blood stream.

 Hydrogen and potassium ions are secreted from the blood into the distal convoluted tubule.